 For more experienced filers, Liberty Tax might be your best option.
 It doesn’t have a flashy interface but it gets the job done, and it does it well.

 Initially, there’s an interview-style question and answer process that tells the software which forms and schedules you’ll need to complete.
-It’ll also determine which of their plan options is best for your situation.
+It will also determine which of their plan options is best for your situation.

 From there, Liberty Tax gives you more freedom to decide which parts of your return you want to work on and when to do it.
 Rather than walking you through the process at their speed, you can choose which forms and schedules to fill out as you go.